particuleio/formations/cours/openstack/openstack-presentation.fr.md

 ### OpenStack en 2020

-"OpenStack is one of the top 3 most active open source projects and manages 10 million compute cores"
+"OpenStack is one of the top 3 most active open source projects and manages 10 million compute cores."

 <https://www.openstack.org/software/>